anteq/eestec-web-workshops/md/8-security.md

 ---

 #### Security
-# A few thoughts
+## A few thoughts

 ### Everyone makes mistakes!

 ### One about a few chars that brought Chrome down
 https://www.youtube.com/watch?v=0fw5Cyh21TE

-TODO: Add LinkedIn here

-TODO: Add Amazon here
+### LinkedIN
+Note:
+Cookies does not expires for a year!
+E.g. Banking cookies expires after 10-15 mins They did not use a salt while creating checksums
+May 2016 167 mln accounts of 117 mln users offered for sale passwords like “linkedin’, ‘hopeless,’ ‘killmenow’, ‘iwishiwasdead’, and ‘hatemyjob’ where proven to be used

+### Massive Amazon cloud service outage disrupts sites
+Note:
+4 hours of problems, 28.02
+Amazon Web Services is a giant provider of the back-end of the Internet.
+For sites like Netflix, Spotify, Pinterest and Buzzfeed, as well as tens of thousands of smaller sites, it provides cloud-based storage and web services for companies so they don’t have to build their own server farms, Amazon wasn't able to update its health dashboard because it was hosted in their cloud :)

 <!-- .slide: data-background-image="https://s-media-cache-ak0.pinimg.com/originals/89/fa/06/89fa06b360359633a8d2f3887cd85fe1.jpg" -->

+#### Security
+# Best practices

 ## Remember:
-- Build your apps like you're being attacked, beacuse eventually you will be!
+- Build your apps like you're being attacked, beacuse eventually you will be! <!-- .element: class="fragment" data-fragment-index="1" -->
-- Never trust user input
+- Never trust user input <!-- .element: class="fragment" data-fragment-index="2" -->
-- Assume that anything sent to your website is malicious unless proven otherwise
+- Assume that anything sent to your website is malicious unless proven otherwise <!-- .element: class="fragment" data-fragment-index="3" -->
-- Prepare for the worst
+- Prepare for the worst <!-- .element: class="fragment" data-fragment-index="4" -->
-- Think "How could I break this?"
+- Think "How could I break this?" <!-- .element: class="fragment" data-fragment-index="5" -->

 ---

-#### Security
-# Best practices

-Do you know how passwords are stored?

 ### Authentication and Authorization is not the same thing!!!
-- Veryfying that a user provided their security credentials correctly
+- (Authentication) Veryfying that a user provided their security credentials correctly
-- Confirming that a particular user has access to a specific resource
+- (Authorization) Confirming that a particular user has access to a specific resource
 Note:
 1 authentication, 2 Authorization
 https://dzone.com/articles/10-most-common-web-security-vulnerabilities